footcricket05/DDoSWatch/README.md

 ## 📄 Project Overview

-DDoSWatch is a **cloud-based DDoS protection system** designed to detect and mitigate attacks in real time.
-It uses a machine learning-based anomaly detection algorithm (**Isolation Forest**) and integrates with **AWS services** like Auto Scaling, Load Balancing, and CloudWatch to ensure high availability and performance for cloud-hosted websites.
+DDoSWatch is a **cloud-based DDoS protection system** that uses **Isolation Forest** for anomaly detection and integrates with **AWS services** such as Auto Scaling, Load Balancing, and CloudWatch to detect and mitigate attacks in real time.

-The system includes traffic simulation tools like **Apache JMeter** to create real-world attack scenarios, helping to evaluate the system's effectiveness.
+The system also includes traffic simulation using **Apache JMeter** to create realistic attack scenarios for evaluating its effectiveness.

 ---

 ## 🔧 Features

-- **Anomaly Detection**: Detects abnormal traffic patterns using the Isolation Forest algorithm.
+- **Anomaly Detection**: Detects abnormal traffic patterns using Isolation Forest.
-- **Real-Time Mitigation**: Leverages AWS Auto Scaling and Load Balancing to minimize the impact of attacks.
+- **Real-Time Mitigation**: Employs AWS Auto Scaling and Load Balancing to mitigate attacks.
-- **Traffic Simulation**: Uses JMeter to generate attack scenarios and validate system performance.
+- **Traffic Simulation**: Simulates network traffic with JMeter to test system performance.
-- **Comprehensive Monitoring**: Tracks system metrics and alerts using AWS CloudWatch.
+- **Scalable Architecture**: Built on AWS to handle traffic spikes during potential DDoS attacks.
-- **Customizable Setup**: Allows configuration for different attack and traffic scenarios.
+- **Monitoring and Alerts**: Uses AWS CloudWatch for continuous monitoring and alerting.

 ---